 Philosophical out of the way, a little bit about today’s successes!

 As you may expect, those previous points certainly come in handy… I started the day off with a quick 5k run and a healthy breakfast outside.
 A structured start that puts me in a great mood.

 This was rewarded shortly after in the first at Chelmsford where Daphinia shot off on a real drift, going from around 1.88 to 2.28 in about 30 seconds.
 Tension had been building on the favourite for a few minutes leading into the live show… once the second ladder took a flurry of support the scales were tipped (see the chart to the right).

 The lay money paid off for someone; Daphinia lost.

 Yup.
 Then Betfair decides to pull their Saturday afternoon party trick.

-If you wasn’t active on Betfair today, the short version being – exchange problems once more.
+If you weren’t active on Betfair today, the short version is – exchange problems once more.

 ….sadly, there isn’t a straight answer.
-If any, it’s be cautious and consider alternatives while there are ongoing problems reported.
+If any, it’s being cautious and consider alternatives while there are ongoing problems reported.